 The Green Shipping Programme (GSP), a public-private partnership, aims to advance the Norwegian government’s maritime strategies and plans.
 The programme’s vision is to develop and strengthen Norway’s goal to establish the world’s most efficient and environmentally friendly shipping.

 GSP was first established in January 2015 under the name “the Green Coastal Shipping Program”, consisting of 16 private companies and organisations, as well as two government ministries.
-In the spring of 2019, the program changed its name to the Green Shipping Program to state its international ambitions.
+In the spring of 2019, the program changed its name to the Green Shipping Programme to state its international ambitions.

 In the spring of 2023, the program included more than 108 private companies and organizations as well as 12 public observers.
-The Green Shipping Program is financed partly by public allocations from the State budget of Norway and partly by the members themselves.
+The Green Shipping Programme is financed partly by public allocations from the State budget of Norway and partly by the members themselves.

 This is GSP in a nutshell:

 - We exchange knowledge between theory and practice

 - And we facilitate dialogue and collaboration between all stakeholders in the shipping industry, enabling them to make informed decisions

 By spring 2022, the program has initiated over 45 green pilot projects, of which 17 have been realized or are under development.

 Harald Solberg, CEO of the Norwegian Shipowners’ Association, and leader of the steering group in the Green Shipping Program.